alexanderthurn/mops/readme.md

 # MOPS: minimalistc open photo share

-The most simple photo gallery!
+The most simple photo share!
 Just upload it to your Apache/PHP server.
 It focuses on being fast, minimal, and easy: upload the `web/` folder, visit `admin/`, set an admin password, and let your friends add photos (passwordless or with password)

 ## What it does

 - Simple hosting: upload the `web/` directory to your server and go.
 - Self-serve admin: visit `admin/` to set or change the admin password.
-- Passworded or passwordless uploads: choose per gallery if uploads need a password.
+- Passworded or passwordless uploads: choose per share if uploads need a password.
 - Drag-and-drop multi-upload: supports many files at once and even whole directories.
-- Subfolder browsing: galleries can be nested; thumbnails are generated automatically.
+- Subfolder browsing: shares can be nested; thumbnails are generated automatically.
 - Automatic thumbnails: imagick creates fast-loading thumbs on upload.
-- Zip export: your friends can download an entire gallery as a zip.
+- Zip export: your friends can download an entire share as a zip.

 ## Quick start